ULHPC/tutorials/sequential/basics/README.md

 To keep it simple, we will assume the n=30 by default.

 You will use a script, `scripts/run_stressme`, to reproduce a configurable amount of  stress on the system set for a certain amount of time (by default: 20s) passed as parameter using the '[stress](https://linux.die.net/man/1/stress)' command.
-We would like thus to conduct the following executions:
+For instance, we would like to conduct the following executions:

 ``` bash
 run_stressme 1     # execution time: 1s